The Union Canal

-This route is the towpath of the Union Canal, running on the north bank of the canal, there being no equivalent path on the south bank.
-As the towpath is promoted as part of the National Cycle Network, Sustrans have detailed and up-to-date descriptions of both the whole route and some shorter sections.
+The Union Canal towpath runs on the north bank of the canal, there being no equivalent path on the south bank.
+As the towpath is promoted as part of the National Cycle Network (route 754), Sustrans have detailed and up-to-date descriptions of both the whole route and some shorter sections.

 OS Landranger 65 (Falkirk & West Lothian) and 66 (Edinburgh, Penicuik & North Berwick)

 The towpath along the canal was for the benefit of horses drawing vessels along the water.
 Originally, the canal was primarily used for commercial puposes, in particular the transport of coal.
 By the 1930s, however, railways had put the canal essentially out of business.
 The 11 locks connecting the Union Canal with the Forth & Clyde Canal at Falkirk were dismantled in 1933 and it formally closed in 1965.

-In 2001, the Millenium Link project re-opened the Union Canal; the link with the Forth & Clyde Canal was re-established by way of the Falkirk Wheel the following year.
+In 2001, the Millennium Link project re-opened the Union Canal; the link with the Forth & Clyde Canal was re-established by way of the Falkirk Wheel the following year.
 The Union Canal is now regularly used recreationally by walkers, bikers, and boaters.
 It is looked after by Scottish Canals and is part designated as a Scheduled Monument by Historic Environment Scotland.
 For more information about this canal's fascinating history, visit the Union Canal Unlocked website or download their app.